About the Theology of Business Institute and our founder/director, Darren Shearer

 - iRetire4Him: A Field Manual For Everyday “Retired” Believers (by Jim & Martha Brangenberg and Ted Hains, iWork4Him)

-Darren Shearer is the founder and director of the Theology of Business Institute, a global think tank focused on the exploration and application of God’s will for business.
+Darren Shearer is the founder and director of the Theology of Business Institute, which helps marketplace Christians explore and apply God’s will for business.
 He has authored three books, including Marketing Like Jesus: 25 Strategies to Change the World and The Marketplace Christian: A Practical Guide to Using Your Spiritual Gifts in Business.

 Darren is also the founder and CEO of High Bridge Media, a multimedia agency specializing in publishing and promoting the world-changing ideas of inspiring thought leaders.
 Its imprint, High Bridge Books, has published 135+ books since 2013.